 Back to our Hot Seating game: what does a thriving, harmonious industry look like to you?

 For me, one where people are kicking butt on their own remarkably unique path with respect for everyone else doing the same - that sounds pretty damn good.

 Tahlia Norrish is an Australian actor and writer currently based in London.
-A graduate of both The Liverpool Institute for Performing Arts (Acting & Musical Theatre) and Rose Bruford College (BA (Hons) Acting), Tahlia continues to work across film, VO and theatre - when she isn't otherwise engaged devouring anime and/or peanut butter!
+After graduating from both The Liverpool Institute for Performing Arts (Acting & Musical Theatre) and Rose Bruford College (BA (Hons) Acting), Tahlia stepped up as Head Coach at The Actor’s Dojo - an online coaching program pioneering actor empowerment.